List of summaries, consolidations and regulations

 The Registrar or any interested party may appeal a decision or order of the Court to the Court of Appeal on a question of law.

-The Saskatchewan Writ Registry consists of all writs of execution (court orders requiring the payment of a money judgment) and maintenance orders registered in the writ registry.
+The Judgment Registry consists of all judgments (court orders requiring the payment of a money judgment) and maintenance orders registered in the Judgment Registry.

-Writs and maintenance orders may be registered in the Land Titles Registry only after registration in the Writ Registry.
+Judgments and maintenance orders may be registered in the Land Titles Registry only after registration in the Judgment Registry.
 They may be registered against a title or interest by request or, in certain circumstances, automatically.
-Writs and maintenance orders take effect in the Land Titles Registry as of the date they are registered on a title.
+Judgments and maintenance orders take effect in the Land Titles Registry as of the date they are registered on a title.

-The Land Titles Registry, the Abstract Directory, and the Writ Registry are public registries of the people of Saskatchewan and any person can request a search of them.
+The Land Titles Registry, the Abstract Directory, the Grant Directory and the Judgment Registry are public registries of the people of Saskatchewan and any person can request a search of them.